 The unique, amazing cordyceps mushroom made international headlines after Chinese runners broke two world records by unbelievably huge margins at the Asian Games in 1993.
 It seems the secret to their remarkable athletic performances was the so-called caterpillar fungus − cordyceps.

 As it turns out, cordyceps mushroom (known scientifically as Cordyceps sinensis) has been used in traditional Chinese and Tibetan medicine since at least the 15th Century.
 An extremely rare combination of a caterpillar and a fungus, it is found at altitudes above 4,500 meters (over 14,000 feet) in the Himalayas, on the Tibetan plateau, and at other high-altitude locations worldwide.

 In Tibet this fungus is known as yartsa gunbu, or “summer grass, winter worm.”
 It was initially identified when local herders observed that yak, goat, and sheep that ate cordyceps while grazing became very strong and stout.
-This observation led to a deeper examination and eventual understanding of its many health benefits.
+This observation led to a deeper examination and eventual understanding of its many uses and benefits.

 Cordyceps has a truly bizarre life cycle.
 Being parasitic in nature, its spores land on the caterpillars of certain moth species and enters their bodies.
 The infected caterpillars then bury themselves below the soil before they die.

-Cordyceps Health Benefit #2: Protecting the Heart
+Cordyceps Health Benefit #2: Supporting Heart Health

 Further, consumption of cordyceps was seen to prevent much of the metabolic damage in both the livers and hearts of rats with chronic kidney disease.

 Treatments to suppress the immune system are routinely used to prevent the body from rejecting a new heart after a heart transplant.
 However, the prolonged use of so-called “immunosuppressants” after transplant surgery leads to significant problems of its own.